mozilla/gecko-dev/testing/perfdocs/generated/perf-sheriffing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 In the event that you have an urgent issue and need help what can you do?

-If you have a question about a bug that was filed and assigned to you reach out to the sheriff who
+If you have a question about a bug that was filed and assigned to you reach out to the sheriff who filed the bug on
-filed the bug on matrix.
+Matrix.
 If a performance sheriff is not responsive or you have a question about a bug
-send a message to the `performance sheriffs matrix channel <https://chat.mozilla.org/#/room/#perfsheriffs:mozilla.org>`_
+send a message to the `Performance Sheriffs Matrix channel <https://chat.mozilla.org/#/room/#perfsheriffs:mozilla.org>`_
 and tag the sheriff.
 If you still have no-one responding you can message any of the following people directly
-on slack or matrix:
+on Slack or Matrix:

 - `@afinder <https://people.mozilla.org/p/afinder>`_
 - `@alexandrui <https://people.mozilla.org/p/alexandrui>`_